runtimeverification/wasm-semantics/media/201903-report-chalmers.md

 All Wasm code is organized in modules, much like some languages organize all code into classes.
-A module may declare functions, allocate and modify their own linear memory, maintain module-global variables, etc. All these assets are internal to the module by default, but the module mayexplicitly export them with a name, which allows other modules to import, and treat as their own, the assests of other modules.
+A module may declare functions, allocate and modify their own linear memory, maintain module-global variables, etc. All these assets are internal to the module by default, but the module may explicitly export them with a name, which allows other modules to import, and treat as their own, the assests of other modules.

 The following is a simple module showcasing some of the functionality of Wasm by